-For those of you who are living with an autoimmune disease, you will probably be able to relate to my story.
-For those of you who are not, It’s okay to read on to get a glimpse of how daily life and doing simple things can be a struggle.
+For those of you living with autoimmune diseases will probably be able to relate to my story.
+For those of you who are not, it’s okay to read on to get a glimpse of how daily life and doing normal human things can be a struggle.

-We all know there are different interpretations of what an ‘emergency’ is and what a ‘crisis’ is, but I literally could not eat anything without varying levels of physical distress, whether immediate or delayed.
-Enter the anxiety, the depression, the intense insomnia and eventually…the migraines.
-Exit the friends who didn’t know how to deal with my illnesses and be there when I needed someone most.
-Enter the distrust for all medical professionals.
+So, exit the friends who didn’t know how to deal with what I was going through.
+Enter the gaslighting from all medical professionals.
 Exit the ability to focus on anything but the pain in my body that was robbing me of a normal life.
-Enter the scrutiny of the public school system and the bullying from staff as well as students.
+Enter the scrutiny of the public school system.
 Living with an invisible disability is a two-edged sword: You’re glad nobody else can see it, but it’s damn near impossible trying to communicate how much pain you’re in when you look okay.
-Enter the false rumors.
-Exit my desire to have anything to do with school or anyone in it.

 Enter the art.
-The hours spent in my room dwelling on the words ‘chronic pain’ and ‘no cure’ and ‘lifetime issue’ felt unbearable.
+The hours spent in my room dwelling on my symptoms and the words ‘chronic pain’ ‘no answers’ and ‘you look fine to me’ felt unbearable.
 So, I started to draw.
 I started to paint.
 Then, I started to realize the healing power of the creative process.
 It allowed me to take what was within and express it externally.
-It wasn’t putting pain on paper, but allowing the layers of adversity experienced to flow out as raw emotions onto the canvas as shapes, textures, swirls and colors.
+It wasn’t putting pain on paper, but allowing the layers of adversity experienced to flow out as raw emotions onto the canvas as shapes, swirls, and colors.
 The more I drew and painted, the better I felt.
 The pain was still there, but I was finally on a path to strengthen a facet of my life that had room for growth.
 A fire out of control is destructive, but when it’s in a fireplace, it provides warmth and energy.
 I found I could produce art because of, and in spite of, the pain while it also fueled the process.